 Race — In the United States, whites are more likely than African Americans and Asian Americans to develop NHL, while African-Americans are more likely than whites to develop lymphoma of the skin.

-Radiation Exposure — Patients treated with radiation therapy for cancers, such as HL, have a slightly increased risk of developing NHL later in life.
+Radiation exposure — Patients treated with radiation therapy for cancers, such as HL, have a slightly increased risk of developing NHL later in life.
 This risk is greater for patients treated with both radiation therapy and chemotherapy.

-Body Weight & Diet — Some studies suggest that being overweight or obese may increase the risk of NHL.
+Weight/diet — Some studies suggest that being overweight or obese may increase the risk of NHL.
 Other studies have suggested that a diet high in fat and meats may raise your risk.
 More research is needed.

 Symptoms of lymphomas